Citations and citation databases

 - How to analyse research result in the Web of Science: Analyse Results

-Citation counts should never be interpreted as a direct measure of impact of an output or as a measure of positive reputation for individual researchers because one would need to know the citation context of each citation.
-Citations are not always positive, and publications can have impact without citations.
-To investigate the context of a citation presupposes access to the citing outputs, which might not always be the case, or hindered by the sheer volume of citing publications when the citation context has to be investigation manually.
-Two automated systems that might help with a citation context analysis of your article are Semantic Scholar and Scite. (not to be confused with citations in context (WoS) and Scholarcy that are used to help finding influential papers in a literature search) These two systems use artificial intelligence to identify if a citation to your article supports, contradicts or just mentions your article.
+Two automated systems that might help with a citation context analysis of your article are Semantic Scholar and Scite.
+These two systems use artificial intelligence to identify if a citation to your article supports, contradicts or just mentions your article.
 The Scite and Semantic Scholar databases are still growing; meaning that not all citations of every paper are available and that you may not be able to identify all citations to your paper.
 The systems work best if you search for a specific title or DOI.

 Normalized citation indicators

-Another reason why raw citations counts cannot be used to indicate the impact or influence of a research output is that the number of citations depends on its age (publication year), its subject area, and the document type (book, article, proceeding paper, review).
+Besides the citation context, the main reason why raw citations counts cannot be used as a direct measure for the impact or influence of a research output is that the number of citations depends on its age (publication year), its subject area, and the document type (book, article, proceeding paper, review).
 To compensate for these differences in the citations rates of different kinds of publications, the citations need to be compared to a benchmark, called the expected or average number of citations typical for papers of the same age, of the same document type, and belonging to same subject area

 For extensive information on this topic, go to the Normalized Citation Indicators subject guide.